Hello everyone! I’m Shohei.

 What are the Conditions for Vegetables Suitable for Plant Factories?

-Now, let’s revisit the conditions for vegetables suitable for plant factories.
+So, once again, what are the conditions for vegetables suitable for plant factories?

-Considering the case of lettuce, the following points are considered essential.
+Based on the lettuce case, the following points are considered important:

 Towards the Development of Plant Factories